SyrderBaptichon/lab/bash/update_claude_mcp/README.md

 - Support for all major Docker MCP Toolkit servers
 - Automatic backup and rollback functionality
 - Comprehensive error handling and validation

----

-**Made with ❤️ for the Claude Desktop and Docker MCP community**